slowernews/wisdom-tldr/README.md

 ###On leadership, power and influence

-Leadership is based on [trust](#on-trust).
-People want power because they want autonomy.
+Leadership is based on [trust](#on-trust).<br>
+Being a leader is different from being a boss.

 > *'A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves.' -- Lao Tzu*

+> *'The secret to motivating people and maintaining their morale is to get them to think less about themselves and more about the group.'*

 > *'If you want to lead, simply act with confidence and others around you will pick up on that energy and fall in line.
 No explicit statements needed.
 If someone fails to fall in line, either your leadership needs improvement or you need to excise them from your group.'*

 > *'Be royal in your own fashion:  Act like a king to be treated like one.' -- Robert Greene (34th law of power)*

-> *'The secret to motivating people and maintaining their morale is to get them to think less about themselves and more about the group.'*

-> *'Keep your attempts at intimidation under control.
-Be careful not to become intoxicated by the power fear brings.'*

 > *'People don't follow robots.'*

+> *'There are no bad teams, only bad leaders.'*

+People want power because they want autonomy.

+> *'The person who clears the path ultimately controls its direction, just as the canvas shapes the painting.' -- Ryan Holiday*

 > *'Influence is more powerful than money.
 The reason millionaires are depressed is that they don’t know the difference.'*

-> *'Play to people’s fantasies.' -- Robert Greene (32nd law of power)*

-> *'The person who clears the path ultimately controls its direction, just as the canvas shapes the painting.' -- Ryan Holiday*

-> *'There are no bad teams, only bad leaders.'*
+CHALLENGE:

+> *'Keep your attempts at intimidation under control.
+Be careful not to become intoxicated by the power fear brings.'*